kartkbhalodiya/pregrad-major-project12/PRESENTATION.md

-# Netflix Movie Recommendation System - Presentation Outline
+# Netflix Movie Recommendation System - Presentation

-**For PowerPoint/Google Slides Conversion**
+### 14-18 Slides with All Important Details

 ---